tongthuyhang/manabie-auto-testing/README.md

    - `pre-prod.env` - Pre-production environment
    - `qase.env` - QASE integration settings

-2. Set up user credentials in `src/data/users.json`
+2. Set up user credentials using environment variables:
+  - Copy `.env.example` to `.env` and fill in your real credentials (never commit `.env`)
+  - For CI/CD, set secrets in your pipeline or repository settings

 ## 🧪 Running Tests